imDMK/DoubleJump/README.md

 * Double jump streaks,
 * Double jump item (You can completely configure this item),
 * Possibility to customize messages (disable or type, e.g. ACTIONBAR or CHAT),
-* WorldGuard Support - Possibility to disable using double jump in selected regions
 * Possibility to disable using double jump in selected worlds,
 * Possibility to enable or disable double jump mode for the selected player.
 * Possibility to enable double jump mode when joining the server (U can set it only for administrators),
 * Ability to disable using double jump in selected game modes,
 * Ability to set double jump series to reset after dying or touching the ground.
+* [WorldGuard](https://github.com/EngineHub/WorldGuard) support - Possibility to disable using double jump in selected regions
 * [Adventure](https://github.com/KyoriPowered/adventure) components support.
 * [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI) support.
 * Easy to use API.